-The second main thrust of this paper is to derive this improved bound, replacing Eq.\,\eq{0.2}, utilizing minimization variational principles for the complex effective permittivity derived by Gibiansky and Cherkaev \cite{Cherkaev:1994:VPC} (that also apply to other problems with complex moduli, such as viscoelasticity \cite{Cherkaev:1994:VPC}, and which were later extended to other non-self-adjoint problems \cite{Milton:1990:CSP}, to wave equations in lossy media \cite{Milton:2009:MVP,Milton:2010:MVP}, and to scattering problems \cite{Milton:2017:BCP}).
-These variational principles allow one to use powerful techniques for deriving bounds, namely the variational approach of Hashin and Shtrikman \cite{Hashin:1962:VAT} and the translation method, also known as the method of compensated compactness, of Tartar and Murat \cite{Tartar:1979:ECH,Murat:1985:CVH,Tartar:1985:EFC} and Lurie and Cherkaev \cite{Lurie:1982:AEC,Lurie:1984:EEC}, see also the books \cite{Torquato:2001:RHM,Cherkaev:2000:VMS,Milton:2002:TOC,Tartar:2009:GTH}.
-One advantage of the variational approach, as opposed to the analytic approach of Bergman and Milton, is that it easily extends to multiphase media, and media with anisotropic phases (including polycrystalline media) having complex permittivity tensors, or complex elasticity tensors.
-Some elementary bounds on the effective complex permittivity tensor and effective complex elasticity tensor are given in Ref.~\onlinecite{Milton:1990:CSP}, see also section 22.6 in Ref.~\cite{Milton:2002:TOC}.
-Some of these bounds were also conjectured or derived using the analytic approach \cite{Golden:1985:BEP,Golden:1986:BCP,Bergman:1986:EDC,Milton:1987:MCEa,Milton:1987:MCEb,Milton:1990:RCF,Gully:2015:BCP}, but generally with much greater difficulty.
-Our analysis is close to that used in Ref.~\onlinecite{Gibiansky:1993:EVM} to derive bounds on the effective complex bulk modulus, which was later extended to bounds on the effective complex shear modulus \cite{Milton:1997:EVM,Gibiansky:1999:EVM}, see also Refs.~\onlinecite{Gibiansky:1993:BCB,Gurevich:2017:OBA}.
+The second main thrust of this paper is to derive this improved bound, replacing Eq.\,\eq{0.2}, utilizing minimization variational principles for the complex effective permittivity derived by Gibiansky and Cherkaev \cite{Cherkaev:1994:VPC} (that also apply to other problems with complex moduli, such as viscoelasticity \cite{Cherkaev:1994:VPC}, and which have later been extended to other non-self-adjoint problems \cite{Milton:1990:CSP}, to wave equations in lossy media \cite{Milton:2009:MVP,Milton:2010:MVP}, and to scattering problems \cite{Milton:2017:BCP}).
+These variational principles allow one to use powerful techniques for deriving bounds, namely the variational approach of Hashin and Shtrikman \cite{Hashin:1962:VAT} and the translation method, also known as the method of compensated compactness, of Tartar and Murat \cite{Tartar:1979:ECH,Murat:1985:CVH,Tartar:1985:EFC} and Lurie and Cherkaev \cite{Lurie:1982:AEC,Lurie:1984:EEC} (see also Refs.\, \cite{Torquato:2001:RHM,Cherkaev:2000:VMS,Milton:2002:TOC,Tartar:2009:GTH}).
+One advantage of the variational approach, as opposed to the analytic approach of Bergman and Milton, is that it easily extends to multiphase media and to media with anisotropic phases (including polycrystalline media) that have complex permittivity tensors or complex elasticity tensors.
+Some elementary bounds on the effective complex permittivity tensor and effective complex elasticity tensor are given in Ref.~\onlinecite{Milton:1990:CSP} (see also Sec.\,22.6 in Ref.~\cite{Milton:2002:TOC}).
+Some of these bounds have also been conjectured or derived using the analytic approach \cite{Golden:1985:BEP,Golden:1986:BCP,Bergman:1986:EDC,Milton:1987:MCEa,Milton:1987:MCEb,Milton:1990:RCF,Gully:2015:BCP} but generally with much greater difficulty.
+Our analysis is close to that used in Ref.~\onlinecite{Gibiansky:1993:EVM} to derive bounds on the effective complex bulk modulus, which has later been extended to bounds on the effective complex shear modulus \cite{Milton:1997:EVM,Gibiansky:1999:EVM} (see also Refs.~\onlinecite{Gibiansky:1993:BCB,Gurevich:2017:OBA}).